Wrinkle Treatment Adelaide

 Wrinkles are creases, folds, or ridges in the skin.
-They normally appear as people get older, but they can also develop after spending a long time in water.
+They normally appear as people get older.

 The first wrinkles to appear on a person’s face tend to occur as a result of facial expressions.

 Sun damage, smoking, dehydration, some medications, and environmental and genetic factors affect when and where people will develop wrinkles.

 Most wrinkles tend to appear in the parts of the body which receive the most sun exposure, especially the face and neck, the back of the hands, and the arms.

 How do facial lines and wrinkles form?

 Facial lines and wrinkles (rhytides) form because of the following factors:

 There is often a degree of asymmetry to the lines, as people tend to smile or frown more on one side than the other, or consistently sleep on the right or the left cheek.

 Fine lines and wrinkles arise because of irregular thickening of the dermis and because of a decrease in the amount of water held by the epidermis.
 This is mainly caused by sun damage and exposure to environmental toxins particularly tobacco smoke.

 Deeper lines or furrows are classified as dynamic or static.
 Dynamic lines appear with movement i.e. the activity of facial muscles.
 Static lines are unchanged with muscle movement.
 Eventually, dynamic lines become static.